symphoniacloud/lambda-monitoring/README.md

-This project is no longer maintined.
-Check out [AWS Lambda Powertools for Java](https://awslabs.github.io/aws-lambda-powertools-java/) instead!
+**This project is no longer maintained.
+Check out [AWS Lambda Powertools for Java](https://awslabs.github.io/aws-lambda-powertools-java/) instead!**

+---

 # lambda-monitoring